 Solution 1: Check Your Internet Connection

 This error occurs because your internet connection is disabled.
-The modem or router wires often have loose connections and fall out the internet.
+The modem or router wires often have loose connections and fall out of the internet.

-You can, therefore, test your internet connection with other devices, such as your mobile or open other applications on your laptop.
+You can, therefore, test your internet connection with other devices, such as your mobile, or open other applications on your laptop.
 Once the link is stable, simply refresh the page that shows the error “Err connection closed“.

 Solution 2: Clear your browsing data